 - Once you are enrolled in the Auditor Program for Refugees next semester, you will have the opportunity to apply for an intensive course (German as foreign language) starting at level B2 (German language).
 This intensive course is designed to complete TestDaF within only 2 semesters.
 You find more information on the intensive course at the pages of the TUM Language Center.

 If you need more information and a detailed advising relating to our study opportunities for refugees, please contact our Student Advising.
-Or visit one of our information sessions about the auditor program for refugees.
-The next information session will be held on September 1, 2016 at 10 a.m. in the Theresianum (Room 0602) at the TUM downtown campus.
+Or visit our information session about the auditor program for refugees.
+The next one will be held on September 1, 2016 at 10 a.m. in the Theresianum (Room 0602) at the TUM downtown campus.
 The event will be held in German.
 Please register via our online registration form.

 - You want to become a student mentor for refugees?